bevyengine/rfcs/rfcs/27-derive-component.md

 ## Motivation

-`Component` trait is being used inside Bundles and Queries.
+The `Component` trait is being used inside Bundles and Queries.
 It's usage in Queries is enforced by the type system.
 Unfortunately, because it's automatically derived, almost every type can be treated as a component, including Bundles.
 That means `Component` APIs don't really have any way to prevent misuse, like `commands.insert(bundle)`.
 Right now it's very easy to end up with that code because of a typo, as the `Bundle` api methods are very similarly named.

 There are also other pitfalls, like primitive types being automatically `Component`s, but without clear meaning what they represent.
-This is an especially sever issue for function pointer types.
-It's easy to use an enum variant or newtype constructor as an component, like `.insert(MyEnum::Variant)`,  without realising it.
-This leads to to very hard to spot bugs without any hint of either a compiler or runtime that something went wrong.
-This is easily preventable by not implementing `Component` trait for those types.
+This is an especially severe issue for function pointer types.
+It's easy to use an enum variant or newtype constructor as a component, like `.insert(MyEnum::Variant)`,  without realising it.
+This leads to very hard to spot bugs without any hint by the compiler or at runtime that something went wrong.
+This is easily preventable by not implementing the `Component` trait for those types.

 We also already have `#[derive(Bundle)]` and others.
 Adding that to `Component` keeps the syntax similar across the board.